alaninchika/aws-ec2/README.md

 2. **[buildspec.yml](buildspec.yml):** This is used by CodeBuild in the build step of our pipeline.
 We will get to that later.
 3. **[index.js](index.js):** The Lambda function code!
 4. **[package.json](package.json):** The package.json that defines what packages we need for our Lambda function.
-5. **[template.yaml](template.yaml):** This is the template file that will be used to create our API gateway resource and Lambda function, hook them up together
+5. **[template.yaml](template.yaml):** This is the template file that will be used to create our API gateway resource, Lambda function and hook them up together

 ### Usage